Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

   .attr('font-family', 'Helvetica')
 ```

-Here you appened the text element, set the initial text to "0.0", set the fill color, set the position, the alignment (these two properties center it in the rectangle,) then set the font size and font family.
+Here you appended the text element, set the initial text to "0.0", set the fill color, set the position, the alignment (these two properties center it in the rectangle,) then set the font size and font family.

 When you're done you should see a black box in the upper left corner of the page.